hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - In terms of a habit, even if you cannot do the whole thing, you should make a slight improvement.
 Throw away the 'all-or-nothing' mentality.
 If you act upon a habit until you feel it can transform your life altogether, you'll end up achieving nothing.

 - **Find out the key moments in your day that determine how you spend the next one or two hours.
-Work backwards from those moments and which trigger events that caused these moments.**
+Work backwards from those moments and try to figure out what was the trigger events that caused these moments.**

 - "Prune away the good things to get to the great things".
 This means to find out what is most important for you.